 I was able to import contacts to Mailchimp in a few seconds.
 Creating a subscriber segment – a feature Ascend doesn’t offer – was also simple, thanks to Mailchimp’s dropdown menu of preset conditions.

 Mailchimp’s drag-and-drop editor gave me more fine-tuned control over the layout and design than I got with Ascend.
-And you’re going to want a lot of editing control with Mailchimp because the templates are seriously outdated.
+Combine that with its beautiful templates, and you can really craft some highly-engaging messages.

 Reporting and Analytics